Haus Alkire: Awards

 The designers were awarded the Ecco Domani Fashion Foundation Award for Womenswear in January 2012.
 The award recognizes emerging American fashion talent.

 In February 2012, the designers were named to the W Hotels Fashion Next program.

 In February 2013, the Autumn/Winter collection was sponsored by Swarovski Elements.

 In 2015, the designers were awarded The Fashion Group International Rising Star Award for womenswear.
 There were ten finalists competing for the award that included Rosie Assoulin, Tome, Ji Oh, Tanya Taylor, Antonio Azzuolo, Harbison, and Houghton.
 Previous winners of the award include Proenza Schouler, Alexander Wang (designer), Jason Wu, Phillip Lim, and Wes Gordon.
 Wu was the guest speaker at the award ceremony.
-In 2014, Alkire and Haus were finalists for same award.
+In 2014, Alkire and Haus were finalists for the same award.
 In 2015, the designers also won the Design Entrepreneurs NYC Israel Goldgrub award presented by New York City Economic Development Corporation NYCEDC and the Fashion Institute of Technology.

 In 2016, HAUS ALKIRE was named to the Council of Fashion Designers of America (CFDA) {Fashion Incubator} 4.0 class for 2016-2018.